- It kicks up a lot of dust.

 - Happens in Earthworm Jim whenever Jim accidentally hurts Peter Puppy causing him to hulk out and maul him.

-- Happens in the Mickey Mouse cartoon "Tapped Out" after Pete crashes into Donald Duck and makes him spill his nachos, this makes Donald enraged and he attacks him resulting in one of these.
+- A regular occurrence in Mickey Mouse cartoons.
+In the short "Tapped Out" , for example, after Pete crashes into Donald Duck and makes him spill his nachos, this makes Donald enraged and he attacks him resulting in one of these.

 - Dangermouse and Penfold get into one of these with Mad Manuel the Flamenco Assassin.
 DM finally just exits the cloud and pulls Penfold out as well.
 Manuel keeps right on fighting in the cloud of dust, shouting "Olé!
 Olé olé olé!"

 - Survival of the Idiots: Hibernating!Sandy jumps down and beats up SpongeBob and Patrick as they scream in fear.

 - Band Geeks: Patrick kicks Sandy in the shin, angering Sandy, which then results in a big ball of violence.

 - Oggy and the Cockroaches: Often seen with Bob the Dog and Oggy.

 - All Dogs Go to Heaven in the series Itchy and Thor get into one with Otto and his gang in the episode "Trading Collars" Itchy tries to get out but is dragged back in by one of the dogs.

 - Taz-Mania Taz beats up two dinosaurs in a pit and they both try to get out but he drags them back in.